-Hi everyone, thanks for listening to a new podcast series, Seeking Wealth.
+Hi everyone, thanks for listening to a new podcast series.
 This is Episode #1.
 My name is Scott Salaske.
 I’m the CEO of Firstmetric.
 Firstmetric is an investment management firm for full disclosure.
 We manage investment portfolios for clients in a low-cost way using asset class and index funds.

 With that said, this show is going to cover a number of different topics about investing, mostly centered around investment management and how to construct a portfolio, what investment options you should use in a portfolio, how often you should rebalance your portfolio, what to look for when you're picking investment options.